eightlay/PhotoSudokuSolver/README.md

 - tests - containts test and result images.
 Also contains collage to demonstrate it all together

 #### Usage:
-All required package listed in "requirements.txt".
+All required packages listed in "requirements.txt".
 Example usage is shown in "tests/test.py".

 #### Results: